m3g/ComplexMixtures.jl/docs/src/quickguide.md

 The fastest way to understand how to use this package is through an example.

-Let us consider a system consisting of three components: a protein, water, a cossolvent: TMAO (trimetylamine-N-oxyde), which is a common osmolyte known to stabilize protein structures.
+Let us consider a system of three components: a protein, water, a cossolvent: TMAO (trimetylamine-N-oxyde), which is a common osmolyte known to stabilize protein structures.
 A picture of this system is shown below, with the protein in blue, water, and TMAO molecules.
 The